 As I’m writing this, I’m sitting on a rock overlooking a valley dotted with Himalayan Oak trees.
-Right below my feet I can see dozens of sheep grazing and the endearing lambs bleating like there is no tomorrow and calling their mothers’ attention with their heads pointing in my direction.
-A spider just created a link by releasing a silk thread from my arm to the book and it crawled into my book and sat there like it is its rightful place.
-It is quite nippy and by the same token the sun is shining brightly, spreading the warmth and thus happiness.
+Right below my feet, I can see dozens of sheep grazing and the endearing lambs bleating and calling their mothers’ attention with their heads pointing in my direction.
+A spider just drew a line of silk from my arm to the book and crawled into my book and sat there as if it is its rightful place.
+It is quite nippy and by the same token, the sun is shining brightly, spreading the warmth and thus happiness.
 And now the spider made its way into my unkempt hair and I lost sight of it and I know I will not see the spider again.
-It probably fainted somewhere in there, for I have not washed my hair for ages.
+It probably fainted in my hair, for I have not washed my hair for ages.

 It has been more than a few days since I looked at a mirror and I’m always in my bed plus ranger hat hair.
 The perfume I’m wearing is Himalayan Oak firewood smoke.
 I don’t know what I look like anymore and I don’t care either.
 I feel beautiful from deep within.
 I’m not afraid or worried about anything, not even Leon Cavallo, the horse, I so dread to ride.
-Music I hear is the bells of the mules, bees buzzing, sheep bleating, wind whispering, ravens signing and lammergeier calling.
-Only happy thoughts cross my mind and I have no desires.
+Music I hear is the bells of the mules, bees buzzing, sheep bleating, wind whispering, ravens signing and Lammergeier calling.
+Only happy thoughts cross my mind.
 I barely think of the life I lived back home because when I stand in the middle of the heroic mountains and then look down at myself I find everything irrelevant and insignificant.